htmlgraphic/Apache/README.md

 │   └── supervisord          # → Supervisor is a client / server system which monitors and controls a number of processes on UNIX-like operating systems
 ├── .env.example             # → Rename file to `.env` for local environment variables used within build ├── .circleci/               # → CircleCI 2.0
-│   └── config.yml           # → CircleCI Configuration
+│   └── config.yml           # → CircleCI Config
-├── docker-cloud.yml         # → Used to lauch a container directly to Docker Cloud
 ├── docker-compose.local.yml # → Local build
 ├── docker-compose.yml       # → Production build
 ├── Dockerfile               # → Uses a basefile build to help speed up the docker container build process